 As a subscriber to Conterra Interconnected VoIP Services (“Conterra VoIP Services”), you are hereby informed of the limitation of emergency response E911 service with Conterra Interconnected VoIP Services.

 Action Required Now.
-Federal Communications Commission (“FCC”) rules require that we obtain and keep a record on file showing that you have the received and understood this E911 Service Disclosure.
+Federal Communications Commission (“FCC”) rules require that we obtain and keep a record on file showing that you have received and understood this E911 Service Disclosure.
 Please IMMEDIATELY review the following information and sign the Acknowledgement.
 Your Conterra VoIP Services will not be activated until we receive your signed acknowledgment.

 911 service – 911 service means functionality that allows you to contact emergency services, including, without limitation, police, fire, and hospital medical services.
 There are two different types of 911 services available from providers of traditional wireline telephony services: basic and enhanced 911.